ISRF Rules 2018

 23. That all Federation members are pinpointed with the Global Positioning System and the measurement calculated by the IHU.

 24. All Federation inland races are one day races.
 Clocks for these races must be checked/ struck off on the day of the race.
-Channel races up to Sennen Cove are two day races, the French race is a three day race unless all positions are filled prior to this.
+Channel races up to Sennen Cove are three day races, the French race is a four day race unless all positions are filled prior to this.

 25. The General Committee of the Federation are empowered to stamp, re-ring or otherwise mark any bird, or take any other necessary action to ensure all is in order.